mrnninster/The_Plug/README.md

 - Dimensions(M)
   In the case of the regression type model which is usually a 1 by M dimension input, and M is the dimension specified here

+- Image Preprocessing
+  You can choose if you want to preprocess you images by normalization or not.
+At the moment you can preprocessing by normalizing to a "0 to 1" range and "-1 to 1" range.

 - Channels
   For integers or list, this is should set to none, for grey scale type input images this should be 1 and for rgb type input images, this should be set to 3